 Winter Thrills in Iceland

-The best adventure travel in Iceland isn’t limited to the summer months.
+Iceland is a great destination for extreme sports, and the best adventure travel in Iceland isn’t limited to the summer months.
 As mentioned above, the snow and ice-related activities are best completed in winter.
 Aside from ice cave tours and glacier hiking, you can also take part in snowmobiling, skiing or snowboarding.

 Snowmobile tours operate on several glaciers, so just keep your eyes peeled for the tour that’s on your route.
 Skiing hills, on the other hand, are less frequent.
 The two most popular are: